 - This is confirmed by the array of research (such as James P, Banay RF, Hart JE, Laden F. A Review of the Health Benefits of Greenness.
 Curr Epidemiol Reports.
 2015) that highlights the benefits to include: reduced risk of stress, emotional distress, anxiety and depression.

-Nature offers us a multitude of ways to work together, the very act of moving can shift feelings of “stuckness”, the metaphors nature offers us to increase awareness and the freedom of being out in nature, out of the confines of a room can alleviate any pressure to maintain eye contact and it can improve physical health.
+Nature offers us a multitude of ways to work together, the very act of moving can shift feelings of “stuckness”.
+The metaphors nature offers us to increase awareness and understanding of what you are experiencing.
+The freedom of being out in nature, out of the confines of a room can alleviate any pressure to maintain eye contact and it can improve physical health.

 I encourage you to consider the benefits of allowing yourself to experience inclement weather to be part of the therapeutic experience and this may feel a little alien to begin with, but it can offer a freedom not always afforded from indoor therapy.

-Market Bosworth Country Park or Normanton Wood is where we will work together outdoors and I have carried out risk assessments, each client is asked to complete one prior to commencing nature therapy to determine suitability.
+Market Bosworth Country Park or Normanton Wood is where we will work together outdoors and I have carried out risk assessments where you will be asked to complete prior to commencing nature therapy to determine suitability.